XAlienAssassin/MacOS_Scripts/Study_Guide_Apple_Cert.md

 ### 6. Revive/Restore via Apple Configurator
 - **Study Focus**: Understand how to use Apple Configurator to revive or restore Apple Silicon Macs.
 - **Key Question**: What are the steps to revive or restore a Mac using Apple Configurator?
   - **Answer**: This involves connecting the Mac to another Mac running Apple Configurator, entering DFU mode, and then choosing either the revive or restore option in the Configurator.
+Action > Restore.

 ### 7. VPN and Device Management
 - **Study Focus**: Learn how VPNs are used in conjunction with device management on Apple devices.